sebastianbuettrich/5G/5G_sources.md

 Zhadobov, M., Chahat, N., Sauleau, R., Le Quement, C., & Le Drean, Y. (2011).
 Millimeter-wave interactions with the human body: State of knowledge and recent advances.
 International Journal of Microwave and Wireless Technologies, 3(2), 237-247. doi:10.1017/S1759078711000122

+Millimeter waves or extremely high frequency electromagnetic fields in the environment: what are their effects on bacteria?
+Soghomonyan, D., Trchounian, K. & Trchounian, A. Appl Microbiol Biotechnol (2016) 100: 4761. https://doi.org/10.1007/s00253-016-7538-0
+**Millimeter waves (MMW) or electromagnetic fields of extremely high frequencies at low intensity is a new environmental factor, the level of which is increased as technology advance.
+It is of interest that bacteria and other cells might communicate with each other by electromagnetic field of sub-extremely high frequency range.
+These MMW affected Escherichia coli and many other bacteria, mainly depressing their growth and changing properties and activity.
+These effects were non-thermal and depended on different factors.
+The significant cellular targets for MMW effects could be water, cell plasma membrane, and genome.
+The model for the MMW interaction with bacteria is suggested; a role of the membrane-associated proton FOF1-ATPase, key enzyme of bioenergetic relevance, is proposed.
+The consequences of MMW interaction with bacteria are the changes in their sensitivity to different biologically active chemicals, including antibiotics.
+Novel data on MMW effects on bacteria and their sensitivity to different antibiotics are presented and discussed; the combined action of MMW and antibiotics resulted with more strong effects.
+These effects are of significance for understanding changed metabolic pathways and distinguish role of bacteria in environment; they might be leading to antibiotic resistance in bacteria.
+The effects might have applications in the development of technique, therapeutic practices, and food protection technology.**

 # 2. Scientific credibility unclear

 **Moskowitz**